A nice day hike offering interesting perspective of the Ushba mountain.

 Ideal day hike - not too easy, not too hard.
 There is Baki pass to cross, but the climb is manageable (1000m up and 800m down).

 How to get to Etseri:

 Just wait for a marshrutka traveling between Zugdidi and Mestia and ask the driver to drop you at the Etseri village (25km before Mestia).

 He should charge you up to 20 GEL.

 There is no public transport to Mazeri.
 The closest road served by marshrutkas lies 7 kilometers away, at the mouth of Becho valley.
 Therefore, you may have to hire a taxi - the price of the ride to Mestia starts at 50 GEL (but can be also much higher, depending on the driver, situation and the level of your desperation).

-There are also are two nice daywalks connecting Mazeri with neighbouring villages - Mestia and Etseri.
+There are also are two nice day walks connecting Mazeri with neighboring villages - Mestia and Etseri.